Network topology: Topologies

 Two basic categories of network topologies exist, physical topologies and logical topologies.

 The transmission medium layout used to link devices is the physical topology of the network.
 For conductive or fiber optical mediums, this refers to the layout of cabling, the locations of nodes, and the links between the nodes and the cabling.
 The physical topology of a network is determined by the capabilities of the network access devices and media, the level of control or fault tolerance desired, and the cost associated with cabling or telecommunication circuits.

 In contrast, logical topology is the way that the signals act on the network media, or the way that the data passes through the network from one device to the next without regard to the physical interconnection of the devices.
 A network's logical topology is not necessarily the same as its physical topology.
 For example, the original twisted pair Ethernet using repeater hubs was a logical bus topology carried on a physical star topology.
 Token Ring is a logical ring topology, but is wired as a physical star from the media access unit.
-Physically, AFDX can be a cascaded star topology of multiple dual redundant Ethernet switches; however, the AFDX Virtual links are modeled as time-switched single-transmitter bus connections, thus following the safety model of a single-transmitter bus topology previously used in aircraft.
+Physically, Avionics Full-Duplex Switched Ethernet (AFDX) can be a cascaded star topology of multiple dual redundant Ethernet switches; however, the AFDX virtual links are modeled as time-switched single-transmitter bus connections, thus following the safety model of a single-transmitter bus topology previously used in aircraft.
 Logical topologies are often closely associated with media access control methods and protocols.
 Some networks are able to dynamically change their logical topology through configuration changes to their routers and switches.

 Links

 The transmission media (often referred to in the literature as the physical media) used to link devices to form a computer network include electrical cables (Ethernet, HomePNA, power line communication, G.hn), optical fiber (fiber-optic communication), and radio waves (wireless networking).
 In the OSI model, these are defined at layers 1 and 2 — the physical layer and the data link layer.

 A widely adopted family of transmission media used in local area network (LAN) technology is collectively known as Ethernet.
 The media and protocol standards that enable communication between networked devices over Ethernet are defined by IEEE 802.3.
 Ethernet transmits data over both copper and fiber cables.
-Wireless LAN standards (e.g. those defined by IEEE 802.11) use radio waves, or others use infrared signals as a transmission medium.
+Wireless LAN standards (e.g., those defined by IEEE 802.11) use radio waves, or others use infrared signals as a transmission medium.
 Power line communication uses a building's power cabling to transmit data.